Danmcaires/StarlingX-App-Generator/README.md

 ### Plugins

-The StarlingX App Generator will create 3 main plugins: the Helm, the kustomize and the lifecycle plugins.
+The StarlingX App Generator will create 3 main plugins: the Helm, the Kustomize and the Lifecycle plugins.

 - The `helm/APP_NAME.py` file is responsible for the overriding methods that will be used to create the Helm overrides for the StarlingX App.